EnderMagician/Database-Assignment/README.md

     * Import the database schema (you can find the directory in this readme file).
 4. **Start the application:**
     * Run UETravel.java.
+    * Open your browser and connect to http://localhost:8080/

 ## License